Gas infrastructure increases health and safety risks to communities, particularly low-income and BIPOC households.

 Sign up to get updates about the campaign!

-We are calling on the city of Eugene take immediate action to reduce our reliance on fossil fuels by:
+We are calling on the city of Eugene to take immediate action to reduce our reliance on fossil fuels by:

 Transitioning all utilities in the City to 100% renewable energy by 2030.